laratechofficial/media/README.md

-# Laratech Media
+# Laravel Media

-An easy solution to attach files to your eloquent models, with image manipulation built in!
+This package is fork from [Optixsolutions Laravel Media](https://github.com/optixsolutions/laravel-media) An easy solution to attach files to your eloquent models, with image manipulation built in!

 ## Installation